 - Go first.
 Often people are just waiting for someone else to take the initiative.
 They may be open to connecting but just haven’t gotten around to starting the connection.
 Go first by introducing yourself, sharing information, and asking questions.

 - Gather contact information.
 Collect names, phone numbers, and email addresses for those on your block or the floor of your apartment building.
 Express how you want to help people be connected to each other in times of need.
-Ask people their permission to share the list on the block.
+Ask people their permission to share the list on your block or floor.

 - Give and receive.
 Be the neighbor who offers to give help to others, whether it’s loaning out a tool or a cup of sugar for a neighbor’s baking project.
 Also be willing to receive.
 Ask for help when you need it, as that can break down barriers.

 - Get creative.
-Consider what makes your neighborhood unique and how you can love and serve your neighbors.
-Your own actions in your neighborhood may be different from what works in another setting.
+Consider what makes your neighborhood unique and how you can serve your neighbors in thoughtful ways.
+What works in your neighborhood may be different from what works in another setting.